 Before we could put the repeater on the air we needed a repeater license.
 The club did not have one, and the FCC had put a freeze on issuing anymore at that time.
 Having severed relations with Dave Metts we could no longer use WR6AHQ.

 I don’t remember who suggested it, but a suggestion was made to ask the Turlock Amateur Radio Club for help.
 SARA asked TARC for permission to use their repeater license to cover our repeater.
 TARC was very helpful to us and granted the request.
-Their repeater call, WR6ALG with a portable 6 attached was programed into the repeater ID.
+Their repeater call, WR6ALG with a portable 6 attached.

 The technical problems with the old tube type repeater continued on Black Butte with many failures.
 It was around this time the club began thinking about ways to gather the funds to buy a new solid state repeater.
 The first effort in this regard came on April 29, 1978 when the club held it’s first auction a Elk’s Lodge on McHenry Ave.
 It was a huge success bringing in over $750.
 The second club auction was held on October 21, 1978 at the Empire Community Center.
 Grady, K6IXA, was the auctioneer for both events.
 Much of the surplus equipment we sold had been donated to us by radio station KTRB.
 Just over $600 was raised.